 - Granulated sugar

 - Ground cinnamon

 - Ground nutmeg

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-I personally love the crust with the pecans chopped and mixed into every bite.
+I personally love the crust with the pecans chopped and mixed into every bite of this pumpkin cheesecake with gingersnap crust.
 You can buy pecans prechopped from the store or toss them in a food processor for a minute to become a finer crumb.
 The nutty flavor really helps bring the pie together.

 Double-check on the cheesecake as it gets closer to the end of the baking time to see if it's doing alright.
 You want your cheesecake to look set around the edges and slightly puffed in the center.
 The center will fall as the pie cools.